ignaciotb/UWExploration/README.md

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

 ## Demos
-We provide a dataset collected with a hull-mounted MBES on a ship for example demos, called ripples.
+We provide a dataset collected with a hull-mounted MBES on a ship for example demos.
+However the code will need to be tuned for applications in different setups (bathymetry, sensors, vehicle and so on).

 ### Basic demo with one AUV
 Reproduce a real bathymetric survey (gt):